sdelay01/ld51/Readme.md

 Comment on gagne ?
   - Obtenir 1500$ pour s'acheter un bateau et une retraite en mer : écran de fin, congrats !
-  - Objectifs intermédiaires affiché en haut à gauche
-    - Wait 10 seconds for the first customer
+  - Objectifs intermédiaires affiché en haut à gauche X Wait 10 seconds for the first customer
-    - Make a haircut
+    X Make a haircut
-    - Earn 150$
+    X Earn 150$
-    - Buy a new seat
+    X Buy a new seat
     - Buy a new cissors
     - Buy a beard Pole
-    - Buy a new chair
+    X Buy a new chair
     - Earn 1500$ to pay for a cruise vacation
     - End of the game